 Before scoring prospects, you must know who you want to score.
 Collaborate with your sales team to list common traits of your best customers.

 Pull data from your CRM and identify patterns.
-Use Inbound Lead Scoring Models to refine your ICP over time.
+Use Benefits of Scaling Business Organic Traffic with AI in 2026 to refine your ICP over time.

 Step 2: Assign Fit Scores